Newt Gingrich's Brilliant Insight about Palestinians

 December 11, 2011

-U.S. presidential aspirant, and former House Speaker Newt Gingrich recently declared that Palestinians are an "invented" people.
+U.S. former presidential aspirant and former House Speaker, Newt Gingrich, famously declared (reported here and here) that Palestinians are an "invented" people.
 This is a brilliant insight that lays the basis, finally, for a real solution to the Middle East conflict.
 Gingrich simply noted the well-known facts that Palestine, though referred to in old maps, was once part of the Ottoman Empire but not a separate nation, that after WWI and the end of the Ottoman Empire Palestine became merely "Mandate Palestine" under British rule and still not a formally separate and independent nation, and that so-called Palestinians speak Arabic, not Palestinianese, which means they are part of the Arab-speaking people (Arabs), who live in many nations and certainly do not need one more named "Palestine"; thus there is no nation of Palestine and hence no "Palestinian" people.

 The solution to the Middle East conflict lies in applying Gingrich's brilliant insight to New Englanders inside the United States.
 Is New England a nation?
 Of course not.
 It never was.
 The phrase "New England" is just an invention, an informal way of referring to those Americans who happen to live in the so-called "New England" states of Maine, New Hampshire, Vermont, Massachusetts, Rhode Island and Connecticut.
 Just as "Palestinians" were merely subjects of the Ottoman Empire and never a real people called "Palestinians," New Englanders are really just Americans and were never a real people called "New Englanders."
 So-called "Palestinians" don't speak "Palestinianese"; they speak Arabic, like all other Arabs.
 Likewise so-called "New Englanders" don't speak "New Englandese"; they speak English, like virtually all other Americans.